Antharithm/Antharithm/README.md

 🎵 I'm a multi-instrumentalist and love playing live music 🎵

 💬 Always looking for new and exciting opportunities that involve Blockchain.
-I am passionate about the diverse possiblies web3 has to offer.
+I am passionate about the diverse possibilities web3 has to offer.
 Feel free to reach out to me about working together, or we can just have some interesting discussions!

 ✉️ You can send me an email here: antharithm707@gmail.com and I'll respond as soon as possible.